CSCfi/pebbles/doc/source/group_owners_guide.rst

 **PLEASE NOTE (if you're using CSC Notebooks): notebooks.csc.fi has a regular scheduled maintenance downtime on first tuesday of every month between 7-9 AM**

-Groups give you more control and flexiblity to manage your blueprints for different sets of users.
-A group can contain multiple blueprints and multiple users in it.
-Each blueprint that you create based on a given template would require a mandatory group to associate it with.
-Hence, the blueprints would only visible to the users belonging to a specific group.
+Groups give you more control and flexiblity to manage your environments for different sets of users.
+A group can contain multiple environments and multiple users in it.
+Each environment that you create based on a given template would require a mandatory group to associate it with.
+Hence, the environments would only visible to the users belonging to a specific group.

 A group can be joined only if the user has a valid joining code.
-Upon joining, he can see the list of blueprints associated with that group.
+Upon joining, he can see the list of environments associated with that group.
 A group can only have a single owner i.e. the one who has created the group but it can have multiple "managers".
-If a user is banned from a group, he can no longer see the blueprints of the said group.
+If a user is banned from a group, he can no longer see the environments of the said group.
 A user is allowed to leave the group if he wants.

 A group owner can perform the following operations: